inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 apparition vanished.
 	There was a long silence.
 Then a slightly shorter silence.
-Then the old shaman said carefully, "You didn't just see two men go through upsi down on a broomstick, shouting and screaming at each other, did you?"
+Then the old shaman said carefully, "You didn't just see two men go through upsi down on a broomstick, shouting and screaming at each other, did ?"
 	The boy looked at him levelly.
 "Certainly not," he said.
 	The old man heaved a sigh of relief.
 "Thank goodness for that," he said.
 "Neither did I."